 Sampling was achieved in accordance with the Regulation N° 333/2007of the European Commission [30].
 Thus, 2 kg of kola nuts samples were collected in each district: Mountains, Comoe, Lagoons, and Down-Sassandra.
 The samples precisely derived from farmers, rural collectors, urban stores and big storage centres.
 Kola nuts were cut into small pieces with clean stainless knife.
-Then, they were dried at room temperature (30 ± 2 °C) for four weeks away from sun light ground in a hammer mill.
-So, the various powders of kola samples were kept in polyethylene sealed bags till analyses.
+Then, they were dried at room temperature (30 ± 2 °C) for four weeks away from sun light ground in a hammer mill and kept in polyethylene sealed bags before their achievement at Central Laboratory for Food Hygiene and Agro-Industry (Abidjan, Côte d'Ivoire) to be analyzed.

-71 2.2 Reagents
+- 71 - 72 2.2 Reagents